Álvaro Uribe: Senator of Colombia

-Uribe was elected one of Antioquia's senators from 1986 to 1990 and again from 1990 to 1994.
+Uribe was elected one of Antioquia's senators from 1986 to 1990, and again from 1990 to 1994.
 As senator, he served as president of the Seventh Commission and he supported laws dealing with reform of pensions, labor and social security, as well as promotion of administrative careers, cooperative banking, brown sugar, and protection for women.
-Some of the legislation later drew criticism, in particular, some that which reduced the state's responsibility for social security.
+Some of the legislation later drew criticism, in particular some which reduced the state's responsibility for social security.
 During his later term, he received official and unofficial awards as one of the "best senators" (1990, 1992 and 1993) and as the senator with the "best legislative initiatives" (1992).

 Governor of Antioquia

 He was elected governor of the department of Antioquia for the 1995 to 1997 term.
-During his term, Uribe developed what he described as a model for a communitarian state, where in theory citizens would participate in the administration's decision making.
+During his term, Uribe developed what he described as a model for a communitarian state, where in theory, citizens would participate in the administration's decision making.
 It was claimed that this model would help improve employment, education, administrative transparency and public security.

 Within his jurisdiction, Uribe openly supported a national program of licensed private security services that became known as CONVIVIR, which had been created by Decree 356 issued by the Colombian Defense Ministry in February 1994.
 The groups quickly became controversial – while some reportedly improved security in communities and intelligence coordination with the military, their members were accused of abusing civilians and operated without serious oversight.
 In 1998, Human Rights Watch stated: "we have received credible information that indicated that the CONVIVIR groups of the Magdalena Medio and of the southern Cesar regions were directed by known paramilitaries and had threatened to assassinate Colombians who were considered as guerrilla sympathizers or who refused to join the cooperative groups".